godotengine/godot-docs/development/compiling/compiling_with_mono.rst

 When building Godot for the desktop, you will likely use the pre-built Mono runtime that is installed on your system.
 This likely won't be the case when targeting other platforms like Android, iOS and WebAssembly.
-For those platforms you will have to build the Mono runtime yourself.
+You will have to build the Mono runtime yourself for those platforms.

 We recommend using these `build scripts <https://github.com/godotengine/godot-mono-builds>`_.
 They simplify this process but also include some patches needed